How to buy Laserbond (LBL) shares

 Laserbond share price volatility

-LaserBond Limited, a surface engineering company, engages in the development and application of materials, technologies, and methodologies to enhance operating performance and wear life of capital-intensive machinery components.
-The company provides drilling tools; and laser cladding, thermal spray, welding, machining, heat treatment, metallurgy laboratory, surface coating, and remanufacturing services.
-It also licenses its surface engineering technologies.
-The company serves mining, drilling, mineral processing, power generation, transport and marine, plant and machinery, manufacturing, fluid handling, and agriculture sectors.
-LaserBond Limited was founded in 1992 and is headquartered in Sydney, Australia.
+LaserBond Limited, a surface engineering company, engages in the development and application of materials, technologies, and methodologies to enhance operating performance and wear life of capital-intensive machinery components in Australia.
+The company offers composite carbide steel mill rolls; and drilling tools.
+It also provides laser cladding, welding, machining, heat treatment, metallurgy laboratory, surface coating, remanufacturing, and vacuum heat treatment services, as well as thermal spraying, hard facing, and polymer coating services.
+In addition, the company licenses its surface engineering technologies.
+It serves mining, drilling, mineral processing, power generation, transport and marine, plant and machinery, manufacturing, fluid handling, and agriculture industries.
+The company was incorporated in 1992 and is headquartered in Sydney, Australia.

 Frequently asked questions